You are here: 小蓝视频 Washington College of Law Impact Initiatives Programs Hracademy Advanced Courses Academy on Human Rights and Humanitarian Law

 4:30 - 6:20 pm聽(EST)

-Back to all courses
+Back to all seminars

 • Gerald Staberock, General Secretary, World Organization against Torture, Geneva, Switzerland

-Course Description:
+Seminar Description:

-In the last half a century, the international community has established comprehensive human rights standards through more than 1000 instruments, including treaties and declarations that encompass civil, political, economic, social, and cultural rights.
+In the last half a century, the international community has established comprehensive human rights standards through more than 1000 instruments, including treaties and declarations encompassing civil, political, economic, social, and cultural rights.
 While some treaties have received wide ratification, international legal frameworks鈥攑rimarily based on these agreements鈥攁re seen as effective means to bridge political, religious, and cultural differences and perceptions worldwide.
 Important aspects of an international law approach are the universality and objectivity of application, with all countries expected to abide by the same rules, no matter whether they fit into political alliances or not.
 It is the underlying assumption of the UN Charter that respect for these rules will make the world a better and more peaceful place.
-Throughout this course, we should analyze, discuss, and critically assess each topic as it pertains to both law and politics.
+Throughout this seminar, we should analyze, discuss, and critically assess each topic as it pertains to both law and politics.